 Sticking with the theme of yesterday’s savory fennel and apple tart, I’m back today with another dish that would be great for Easter brunch, or even as a fancy side dish to Easter dinner.
 I love roasted asparagus, and I’m ready to eat massive amounts of it as soon as it comes back into season each spring.
 And you know what I love just as much as roasted asparagus?
-Poached Eggs.
+Poached eggs.

 Well, the swirl method just really didn’t work for me.
 I never got a nicely-shaped egg in the end.
 There were always, like, egg tendrils that escaped and got lost in the pot.
 Once I stopped swirling the water and instead just started sliding the eggs (slowwwwwllllly) into completely still water, my poached egg win-to-fail ratio improved greatly.
-Just don’t forget the vinegar.
-That’s key, too.
-Use any vinegar you have on hand.

 The sauce here can sort of be thought of as a lazy-man’s hollandaise, without the massive amounts of butter.
 So maybe it’s not like hollandaise at all.
 But, it’s lemony and has a mustard kick to it, and the tarragon adds a little herbal note.
 The thing about this sauce is that it seems like it was way harder to make than it actually was.
 And doesn’t everybody like to impress their relatives at brunch?